Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The prognosis for any treated cancer patient with progressing or relapsing disease is poor, regardless of cell type or stage.
 Selecting further treatment depends on many factors, including the specific cancer, prior treatment, site of recurrence, and individual patient considerations.
 Fast neutron-beam radiation therapy is superior to conventional radiation therapy using x-rays and may be curative in selected patients with recurrent disease.[

-Disease-free survival and overall survival for patients with inoperable, unresectable, or recurrent malignant salivary gland tumors is superior in patients treated with fast neutron-beam radiation therapy as compared to those treated with conventional x-ray radiation therapy.[
+Patients with inoperable, unresectable, or recurrent malignant salivary gland tumors treated with fast neutron-beam radiation therapy have better disease-free survival and overall survival than patients treated with conventional x-ray radiation therapy.[

 Current Clinical Trials